 -and then Leaf is there, tugging at the other side until they can throw it to the grass away from Red.
 Blue checks Red’s pulse and lets his breath out in relief.

-A pikachu races by closer than the others, and his shroomish sends a cloud of spores at it, far too slow.
-Leaf’s Bulbasaur is growling and holds his vines out at the ready while she kneels beside Red, a revive capsule already in her hand.
+A pikachu races by closer than the others, and his shroomish sends a cloud of spores at it, far too slowly.
+Leaf’s Bulbasaur growls and holds his vines out at the ready while she kneels beside Red, a revive capsule already in her hand.
 “Turn him over, gently.”

 He does so, carefully as he can.
 Red’s body is limp in his steady hands, but halfway through the turn Red’s eyes fly open as he screams in pain, back arching.

 Blue screams with him, a release of tension as much as fear as he puts him down on his back.
 “Shit, sorry!
 What-?!”

 “His arm,” Leaf gasps, and Blue sucks in a sharp breath as he sees a dark bruise already covering an unnatural bulge in Red’s left forearm.